bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FoldType_1CiTInSyDDw8cLG6539eAN/Documentation.md

-Types of Geological Folds, which can be classified according to various factors independently
+Types of Geological Folds, which can be classified according to various factors independently.